-This chapter provides the following topic discussions:
+This chapter provides the following topics:

 The Enterprise Manager Command Line Interface (EM CLI) enables users to access Enterprise Manager functionality through a command-line interface or scripts.
 It is accessible through classic programming language constructs, enabling tasks to be created and run either from the command-line or programatically.
 EM CLI enables you to access Enterprise Manager Cloud Control functionality from text-based consoles (shells and command-line windows) for a variety of operating systems.